 |Single sign-on (SSO)|

 |Available user roles||Basic (3)||Standard (4)||Advanced (8)||Custom|

-Your 14-day trial will begin, and you will enjoy all the features of the Large plan.
+When you sign up for a paid plan, you begin a 14-day trial and enjoy all the features of the Professional plan.
 After 14 days we will ask you to select your new plan.
-You will have a choice between the free plan and the self-service tier plans — Medium and Large.
-In case you're an agency, charitable organization, or a contributor to an open-source developer project, special plan options may apply.
-Talk to us, we're eager to find out what cool project you're working on.
+You will have a choice between the free (Developer edition) and the paid (Team, Professional edition) self-service plans.

 Nope!
 Just give us your name, your email and the name of your company – and we're good to go.

 We will ask you to select a plan.
 You have a choice between the free Developer plan, and the self-service tier plans (Team, Professional).
 In case you are not making a plan selection, your account will go into a read-only mode.
 You can resume your subscription by choosing a plan that suits your needs best.